apparebit/diaphanous/README.md

   * Wordpress
   * YouTube

-It also incorporates information about the following companies (with each operating at least one of the above platforms):
+It also incorporates information about the following companies operating one or more of the above platforms:

-  * Automattic
+  * Automattic (Tumblr and Wordpress)
-  * Meta
+  * Meta (Facebook, Instagram, WhatsApp)
-  * Google
+  * Google (YouTube)

 A separate [codebook](codebook.md) documents the JSON and Python formats.
 Basically, they consist of a top-level object that maps organization names to an